 Copper is also one of the micronutrients needed to produce melanin – the compound responsible for hair, eye, and skin colour.
 For this reason, some studies have suggested that copper plays an important role in hair health.

-For example, this research found that copper peptides may promote hair growth and potentially thicken existing strands of hair.
+For example, this research found that copper peptides may promote hair growth and potentially thicken existing hair strands.

 3. Copper may improve bone density and reduce the risk of osteoporosis

-Severe copper deficiency has been linked with lower bone density and a higher risk of osteoporosis.
+Severe copper deficiency has been linked with lower bone density and a higher risk of osteopenia.

-For example, this study found that post-menopausal women who had low bone density also had very low levels of copper and other minerals in their blood.
+For example, this study found that post-menopausal women with low bone density also had very low levels of copper and other minerals in their blood.
 In line with these results, some researchers recommended copper supplements as a potential treatment for improving bone density.

 However, further research is needed to fully determine whether or not mild copper deficiency has the same impact on bone density.
 The role of copper supplements in preventing and managing osteoporosis also requires more research.